Mikaeel-Suffla/Mikaeel-Suffla/README.md

-# [Your Name]
+#Mikaeel Suffla

 ## Welcome to My GitHub Profile!

 Hello there!
-I'm [Your Full Name], a final year Computer Science student at the University of the Witwatersrand, with a passion for software development, AI, and integrating sophisticated APIs into my projects.
+I'm Mikaeel Suffla, a final year Computer Science student at the University of the Witwatersrand, with a passion for software development, AI, and integrating sophisticated APIs into my projects.
 I'm on the cusp of entering the professional world, where I aim to contribute to and drive forward the field of technology.

 ### About Me